ABOUT THE Temple

-Saijo Inari is a shrine dedicated to the god of fertility and wealth.
-Foxes are also associated with this deity.
-Inari is worshiped in Shinto and Buddhist traditions in Japan and Okayama’s Saijo Inari, the two religious traditions seemed to converge. this is visible through the mix of architectural styles evident throughout the grounds.
+Saijo Inari is a temple that is associated with Nichiren sect of Buddhism, yet also venerates Inari (the fox god of fertility and wealth).
+Inari is worshiped at many Shinto shrines and Buddhist temples throughout Japan and at Okayama’s Saijo Inari, the two religious traditions converge.
+This is visible through the mix of architectural styles evident all around the complex.
 There is also a gate complex that is reminiscent of the stupas of India.

 ABOUT THE AREA

 Okayama City is perhaps best known for its black ‘crow castle’ which is located adjacent to Kourakuen Garden, but this recently specially designated city is undergoing rapid change and growth which has created new attractions for visitors.